cedanmisquith/Liquid-Bubble-Tab-View-Swift/README.md

 # Liquid-Bubble-Tab-View-Swift
-A sample project implementing WormTabStrip by EzimetYusup which can be found here:
+A sample project implementing WormTabStrip by EzimetYusup in Swift

 # WormTabStrip by EzimetYusup - https://github.com/EzimetYusup/WormTabStrip